Scripture Focus: Numbers 5.5-8

 Is smoking a sin?
 Perhaps.
 But sin is absolutely like smoking.

 In the individualistic West, we think of sin mostly as personal choices that only affect the individual.
 However, there are no sins that only harm ourselves.
 Sin is not just what happens inside our minds, souls, or bodies.
-Sin creates a transcendent cloud of tangible and intangible damage.
-This damage may be physical, economic, or cultural.
+Sin creates a transcendent cloud of tangible and intangible damage that may be physical, economic, or cultural.
 Sin poisons everyone in our atmosphere.

 Like ashtrays in elevators, there are always systemic, tangible, widespread, societal enablements of sins, especially if we think of them as innocuous.
 Let’s examine ourselves with sober judgment.